crice0023/HW-1/README.md

 infection_rate_g4_Germany.png

-This graph depicts a significant increase in the rate of infection over the years 2020 to 2023, with the rate starting from a low value (around 0.00) and reaching a very high value (1.25e+11) of infections per 100,000 people by the end of 2023.
+This graph depicts a significant increase in the rate of infection over the years 2020 to 2023, with the rate starting from a low value (around 0.00) and reaching a very high value (5.5e+06) of infections per 100,000 people by the end of 2023.
 This steep upward trend suggests a rapid spread of COVID-19 over time, which could indicate an outbreak or pandemic scenario.

-Graph 4 talk.....

 #### Graph 3.5 Brazil